Namchee/dependent/README.md

 > This project is still on active development.
 The API ***might** change without further notice.

-> This project currently doesn't work if your project is managed by pnpm.
-See [this issue](https://github.com/Namchee/dependent/issues/56) for more information.

 Dependent is a simple utility CLI to find out which files in your NodeJS-based projects are using a certain dependency. 🚀

 ![Demo](docs/demo.gif)